Ngalstyan4/GoogleGlass-NXTRobot/README.md

 This Project can be used as a base for many other project for the glass and robot as well, because it makes the bridge between two platforms through internet

-A summery of the program:
+A summery of the project:
   1. Google glass connects to the Internet.
   2. Google glass keeps track of its accelerometer values and sends them to server using HTTP protocol.
   3.Server gets the request made by the Glass and writes the values of the accelerometer in MySql data base.

   4. NXT Robot connects to host computer via Bluetooth.
   5. Host Computer makes and HTTP query to the same server the Glass had written its accelerometer sensror values in order       to get a command for the robot
   6. The Server returns a <code>String</code> type command to the host computer 7.Host computer send the command to the robot.

 Details about how to install: